Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-nontech.md

 **When: ** when designing the service and during graphic design.

 **Description:**
-The wording of the links ad buttons should be explicit enough.
+The links texts and buttons texts should be explicit enough.
 In exceptional cases when it is technically impossible, provide a explicit label that can be read only by screen reader (and other assistive technologies).

 **Do:**